solana-labs/solana-web3.js/README.md

 This is the JavaScript SDK for building Solana apps for Node, web, and React Native.

+> [!NOTE]
+> The code for the 1.x line of this library can be found [here](https://github.com/solana-labs/solana-web3.js/tree/maintenance/v1.x) and the documentation [here](https://solana-labs.github.io/solana-web3.js/v1.x).

 # Installation

 For use in a Node.js or web application: